ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 \text{P}( r \in [0.630, 0.887] ) \ge 95%
 $$

+The confidence interval doesn't cross the zero frontier, which is somewhat reassuring against the point of the author, that the chocolate does have an effect on human cognition functions.

 # Cognitive function and Nobel Price per capita
 According to the dictionnary, **cognition** is the "mental action or process of acquiring knowledge and understanding through thought, experience, and the senses".
 Cognition is multi-dimensional in the sense that it encompases all aspects of intellectual functions.
 Wikipedia's page on cognition lists multiple examples of such intellectual functions: perception, attention, thought, imagination, intelligence, memory, judgment and evaluation, reasoning, problem-solving and decision-making, comprehension and production of language.

+> As the LLM or foundational language models exhibit impressive generative capabilities, as the production of language is a part of the multitudes of cognitive functions, we could surely ask ourselves, is ChatGPT improving our cognitive functions, and therefore augment our likelihood to obtain a nobel prices?

 The following diagram by *Jane S. Paulsen* shows some of them grouped by category:

 ![alt](/assets/2023-01-25/cognitive-function-Jane-s-Paulsen.jpg)

+We can ask ChatGPT, what are the factors likely to influence cognitive function of humans.

 Cognitive function of a human being may be dependent on diet, physical activity, sleep, stress levels and intellectual stimulation.

 All of these mighty possible factors are dependant at different proportion of the wealth of a person, and by extent to his/her access to learning/cultural resources.

 It is not clear to what proportion each of these factors influence the cognitive function, but it is clear that the dark chocolate consumption along with the diet are not the only factors that have an impact on the cognitive performance of a person.

+Well, as we could imagine, dark chocolate along with the alimentary diet of a person, is not the only factor influencing her cognitive functions.
+Well then, it's a really common paradigm in medical hypothesis testing.

+Commonly what the bio-statistician do is:
+* make a sumup of all the variables having an influence on the system at hand
+* finnd a solution/situation where all theses variabl are fixed except the two being tested
+* make that variable chhange, and observe the joint evolution of the other

+However, even we might have done the listing of the variables influencing the cognitive function, how do we constrain all the other variables (diet, say physical activity, sleep, stress levels ...), are they constants among the chosen sample of countries?

+Trying to answer this question, raise a ton of other questions.
+We begin to feel the complexity of the study, and that a "simple" correlation coefficient is probably not a sufficient statistic to give some light on this.

 ## Indicator of cognitive performance
 Is the **Nobel laureates per capita** a good indicator of cognitive performance?